imohweb/Malta-Business-Indexer/README.md

 - Click any marker for basic details
 - Click "View on Map" in store list for detailed view
-- Click "Directions" to open Google Maps navigation
+- Click "Directions" to open external mapping service for navigation

 ### Data Refresh

-- Stores are automatically updated from Google Places API
+- Stores are automatically updated from OpenStreetMap data
 - Manual refresh available via API endpoint
-- Data includes ratings, hours, contact info, and location
+- Data includes ratings, hours, contact info, and location from community-sourced OpenStreetMap

 ## 🛡️ Security Considerations

-- API key restrictions (domain/IP based)
 - Input validation and sanitization
 - CORS configuration for production
 - Rate limiting for API endpoints (recommended)